What to Do If a Spouse Isn’t Paying Their Alimony In Pennsylvania

 You will likely need to bring a motion to the court seeking to hold your spouse in contempt of court for their failure to pay.
 Assuming the Court upholds the order and grants the motion, your spouse may be subject to criminal as well as civil repercussions for their actions.

 Being able to pursue and stand up for your rights after a divorce can sometimes be a part of the healing process.
 Don’t allow a spouse who owes you spousal support or alimony to get away with not paying you.
 And don’t try to fight the battle alone.
-Turn to the attorneys at the Law Offices of Kreisher & Gregorowicz for help.
+Turn to the Columbia County family law attorneys at Kreisher Marshall & Associates, LLC for help.
 We can be reached at (570) 784-5211.